Company Explainer Video: The 2026 Guide

 The problem

-Open with tension.
-Not brand history.
+Open with tension, not company history.

 The solution